In today’s food guide, you’ll learn all you need about tofu. And you will find the answer to the vital question: what does tofu taste like?

 Since tofu is a well-known meat alternative, you can cook it on the grill too.
 It will cook splendidly on the grill and have that smoky and meaty flavor.
 Grilling will also give you nice crisp edges on the tofu.

-In case you didn’t know, you can also use tofu to get creative with your desserts.
+If you didn’t know, you could also use tofu to get creative with your desserts.
 Many people like to use tofu as an alternative to eggs.
 They also use tofu to give their baked goods more structure and a hint of nuttiness.
 The best part about using tofu in desserts is that there’s no chance of ruining the taste.

 The best way to store tofu is to keep it immersed in water even when unopened.
 If you can keep it in an airtight container, your tofu will last longer.
 Changing the water every day will also extend your tofu’s shelf life.
 The important thing is to keep it refrigerated.
 This will help your tofu last until 3 days.